We may earn money or products from the companies mentioned in this post.

-About a month ago, things were looking really lousy around the Elwood home.
+About a month ago, things were looking really lousy around the Everly home.

 It was like everything that could go wrong, did go wrong.
 We were sick, A was going through a sleep regression, J had lost his job (more on that at another time), our car was acting up, and so on, and so forth.